pradeep-ramola/Leetcode/README.md

 # Leetcode
-basic datastrucutre questions and implementation of concepts in python
+basic datastructure questions and implementation of concepts in python